maiahg/pathfinder/README.md

 - Write documentation for future references

 ## Miscelaneous
-A local version of the project that was built with Vite and FastAPI for experimentation is available at [pathfinder-local](https://github.com/maiahg/pathfinder_local) (lowkey quick and dirty style)
+- A local version of the project that was built with Vite and FastAPI for experimentation is available at [pathfinder-local](https://github.com/maiahg/pathfinder_local) (lowkey quick and dirty style)
+- The deployment is no longer working as I needed to destroy the AWS services.